-August 6 and August 9, 2015, are the 70th anniversaries of the horrific atomic bomb attacks on Hiroshima and Nagasaki.
+August 6 and August 9, 2016, were the 71st anniversaries of the horrific atomic bomb attacks on Hiroshima and Nagasaki, respectively.
 By the most conservative estimates, these attacks killed over 120,000 civilians immediately, and at least another 120,000 people died over the next year as a direct result of injuries, burns, and radiation exposure that they suffered in the attacks.
 The more long term effects of increased rates of cancer and birth defects in atomic bomb survivors and their offspring continue to be studied to this day.
 But the destructive power of the atomic bombs used in the Hiroshima and Nagasaki attacks was miniscule compared with today's nuclear weapons.

 PSR is a partner in Campaign for a Nuclear Weapons Free World.
 Sign the call for a world free from nuclear weapons.